Herpes Symptoms & Signs in Women

 After infection, signs might not show as the virus is in a dormant state in the individual’s system.
 The symptoms might also be mild and therefore very hard to notice.
 After some time, the virus will adapt in the host’s body getting familiar with the body conditions and the symptoms will start to show.
 The symptoms that show in women with herpes include an appearance of small blisters, vaginal discharge, bumps or on the genital area, an itching sensation or pain near the genital region.
 The itching sensation and pain are the first symptoms in genital herpes in women then the bumps may begin to form.
 When the blisters burst they become ulcers and may begin to bleed and on healing they form scabs.

 Genital herpes in women causes the bumps to appear on the vaginal area, buttocks, cervix, external genitals or anus.
 These sores make it difficult to pass urine causing pain and sensitivity.
 During the outbreak, one might experience fever, muscle ache, and headache.
 For diagnosis, doctors might do tests like viral culture, PCR and blood tests to test for the infection.
 There is no cure for the infection but oral anti-viral medication might be prescribed to suppress the outbreaks and treat the symptoms.
 Doctors are also working on vaccines that will be taken to reduce any chances of transmitting the infection from one partner to another.

 The three drugs available for treating genital herpes in women are Zovirax that treats initial and recurrent conditions, and Famvir and Valtrex that treat recurrent episodes.
 An infected woman can pass the disease to their child if they are pregnant and possibly get urinary infections.
 They can avoid all this by proper treatment of the symptoms.
 Spreading can be avoided by keeping the genital area clean and dry.
-Meet Positives, an online dating site, has proper information on genital herpes in women and provides a chance for the infected to date again.
+Meet Positives, an online STD dating site, provides a chance for infected women to date again.